pyne/pyne/doc-src/source/doc/usersguide/get_install.rst

     prompt%> ./run_test test_input

 Some of the tests are slow, so the above command will take some time.
-If you want to run just the fast tests, or just the magnetic tests
+If you want to run just the fast tests, or just the magnetic tests:
 ::

     prompt%> ./run_test test_fast